TTUNEPH2025/GN/docs/MPGN-C3GN.md

   * C3 glomerulopathy is a rare entity that commenly presents in an MPGN pattern of injury and can be delinated in to two categories: C3 glmerulonephritis (C3GN) and Dense Deposition Disease (DDD)
     1. C3GN
         - Primarly found in adults
         - Older age associateed more w/Monocolonal gammopathy and has better out comes
         - Can be acquired or genetic
         - Commnonly induced by C33 nephritic factors
     2. DDD
         - Primaryly children and adolescents of both genders
   * C4 glomerulopathy is more rare than C3, and has two catorgies similar to C3: C4GN and DDD
-  * DDD
-    1. Primaryly children and adolescents of both genders
-    2. Autoimmune disease characterized by fluid phase dysregulation of alternative pathway
 ## **Pathophysiology**
 ## **Clinical Presentation**
 ## **Drugs and Disease Associated with MPGN/C3GN**